RiftValleySoftware/RVS_GTDriver/README-API.md

 **ALL CALLBACKS CAN BE CALLED IN DIFFERENT THREADS**

 There is no guarantee that callbacks to delegates or observers will be made in the main dispatch thread.
 This needs to be accounted for, when calling UI code.

+OBSERVERS
+-
+Interaction with Devices and Services is done via [observers](https://en.wikipedia.org/wiki/Observer_pattern).
+You can subscribe one or more instances that conform to observer protocols to instances, and the observers will be notified of events and state changes.

+**DEVICE OBSERVERS**
+You subscribe to devices, using the `RVS_BTDriver_DeviceSubscriberProtocol` protocol.
+If you conform to this protocol, you can subscribe to an instance that conforms to `RVS_BTDriver_DeviceProtocol` via its `subscribe(_:)` method:

+    func subscribe(_: RVS_BTDriver_DeviceSubscriberProtocol)

+Where the parameter is the subscriber.

+You unsubscribe by calling the `unsubscribe(_:)` method:

+    func unsubscribe(_: RVS_BTDriver_DeviceSubscriberProtocol)

+Where the parameter is the subscriber to be removed.

+**Required Methods**

+The observer needs to be a Swift class (not struct or enum), and there is one required method:

+    func device(_ device: RVS_BTDriver_DeviceProtocol, encounteredThisError: RVS_BTDriver.Errors)

+The parameter signature for that is:

+- `device`: The `RVS_BTDriver_DeviceProtocol` instance that encountered the error.
+- `encounteredThisError`: The error that was encountered.
+This is a special enum, with associated values:
+    - `bluetoothNotAvailable`  This is returned if the manager can't power on.
+    - `connectionAttemptFailed(error: Error?)` This is returned if we cannot connect to the device.
+The associated value is any error that occurred.
+    - `connectionAttemptFailedNoDevice` This is returned if we connected, but no device was available.
+This should never happen.
+    - `disconnectionAttemptFailed(error: Error?)` This is returned if we cannot disconnect from the device.
+The associated value is any error that occurred.
+    - `unknownDisconnectionError` This is a "catchall" error for a disconnection issue.
+    - `unknownPeripheralDiscoveryError(error: Error?)` This is a "catchall" error for peripheral discovery.
+The associated value is any error that occurred.
+    - `characteristicValueMissing` This means that we did not get a characteristic value.
+    - `unknownCharacteristicsDiscoveryError(error: Error?)` This is a "catchall" error for characteristics discovery.
+The associated value is any error that occurred.
+    - `unknownCharacteristicsReadValueError(error: Error?)` This is a "catchall" error for characteristics value read.
+The associated value is any error that occurred.
+    - `unknownError(error: Error?)` This is a "catchall" error.
+The associated value is any error that occurred.

+**Optional Methods**

+This is called When a service is added to the main list.

+    func device(_ device: RVS_BTDriver_DeviceProtocol, serviceAdded: RVS_BTDriver_ServiceProtocol)

+The parameter signature for that is:

+- `device`: The `RVS_BTDriver_DeviceProtocol` instance that has the service
+- `serviceAdded`: The `RVS_BTDriver_ServiceProtocol` service that was added.

+This is called to indicate that the device's status should be checked.

+It may be called frequently, and there may not be any changes.
+This is mereley a "make you aware of the POSSIBILITY of a change" call.

+    func deviceStatusUpdate(_ device: RVS_BTDriver_DeviceProtocol)

+The parameter signature for that is:

+- `device`: The `RVS_BTDriver_DeviceProtocol` instance calling this.

+**SERVICE OBSERVERS**
+You subscribe to services, using the `RVS_BTDriver_ServiceSubscriberProtocol` protocol.
+If you conform to this protocol, you can subscribe to an instance that conforms to `RVS_BTDriver_ServiceProtocol` via its `subscribe(_:)` method:

+    func subscribe(_: RVS_BTDriver_ServiceSubscriberProtocol)

+Where the parameter is the subscriber.

+You unsubscribe by calling the `unsubscribe(_:)` method:

+    func unsubscribe(_: RVS_BTDriver_ServiceSubscriberProtocol)

+Where the parameter is the subscriber to be removed.

+**Required Methods**

+The observer needs to be a Swift class (not struct or enum), and there is one required method:

+    func service(_ service: RVS_BTDriver_ServiceProtocol, encounteredThisError: RVS_BTDriver.Errors)

+The parameter signature for that is:

+- `service`: The `RVS_BTDriver_ServiceProtocol` instance that encountered the error.
+- `encounteredThisError`: The error that was encountered.
+This is a sp/Volumes/Development/RiftValley/RVS_GTDriver/Cartfileecial enum, with associated values:
+    - `bluetoothNotAvailable`  This is returned if the manager can't power on.
+    - `connectionAttemptFailed(error: Error?)` This is returned if we cannot connect to the device.
+The associated value is any error that occurred.
+    - `connectionAttemptFailedNoDevice` This is returned if we connected, but no device was available.
+This should never happen.
+    - `disconnectionAttemptFailed(error: Error?)` This is returned if we cannot disconnect from the device.
+The associated value is any error that occurred.
+    - `unknownDisconnectionError` This is a "catchall" error for a disconnection issue.
+    - `unknownPeripheralDiscoveryError(error: Error?)` This is a "catchall" error for peripheral discovery.
+The associated value is any error that occurred.
+    - `characteristicValueMissing` This means that we did not get a characteristic value.
+    - `unknownCharacteristicsDiscoveryError(error: Error?)` This is a "catchall" error for characteristics discovery.
+The associated value is any error that occurred.
+    - `unknownCharacteristicsReadValueError(error: Error?)` This is a "catchall" error for characteristics value read.
+The associated value is any error that occurred.
+    - `unknownError(error: Error?)` This is a "catchall" error.
+The associated value is any error that occurred.

+**Optional Methods**

+This is called When a property is added to the main list.

+    func service(_ service: RVS_BTDriver_ServiceProtocol, propertyAdded: RVS_BTDriver_PropertyProtocol)

+- `service`: The `RVS_BTDriver_ServiceProtocol` instance that has the service.
+- `propertyAdded`: The `RVS_BTDriver_PropertyProtocol` property that was added.

+This is called to indicate that the services's status should be checked.

+It may be called frequently, and there may not be any changes.
+This is mereley a "make you aware of the POSSIBILITY of a change" call.

+    func serviceStatusUpdate(_ service: RVS_BTDriver_ServiceProtocol)

+The parameter signature for that is:

+- `service`: The `RVS_BTDriver_ServiceProtocol` instance that called this.

+This is called to indicate that the state of a property "owned" by the service has changed state.

+    func propertyStatusUpdate(_ service: RVS_BTDriver_ServiceProtocol, property: RVS_BTDriver_PropertyProtocol)

+The parameter signature for that is:

+- `service`: The `RVS_BTDriver_ServiceProtocol` instance that called this.
+- `property`: The `RVS_BTDriver_PropertyProtocol` instance that changed state.

 LICENSE
 -